apramus/seaweed-biodiversity-effects/README.md

 ## `1-ramus-thesis-data-cleaned.csv`

-The dataset used to generate all analyses and figures presented in the paper.
+The cleaned dataset used to generate all analyses and figures presented in the paper.

 For complete methodology,
 see the corresponding article named above or